Providencia, Chile: Immigration

+As of the 2024 census, immigrants make up 11.2% of the population - 7.6% are from South America, 1.1% from North America, 1.8% from Europe, 0.5% from Asia, 0.05% from Africa, and 0.1% from Oceania.

 Administration

 As a commune, Providencia is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The current alcalde is Jaime Bellolio Avaria (UDI).
 The communal council has the following members: